Dumb Patrol (1931 film)

-Dumb Patrol is a 1931 one-reel short subject, part of the Looney Tunes series.
-It was released in May 1931 and is directed by Hugh Harman and Rudolf Ising.
-The film score was composed by Frank Marsales.
+Dumb Patrol is the ninth title in the Looney Tunes series featuring Bosko, Honey, and an unnamed enemy.
+It was released as early as February 28, 1931.
+It is directed by Hugh Harman and Rudolf Ising, while the film score was composed by Frank Marsales.

 This cartoon shares its name with Dumb Patrol (1964), a Bugs Bunny and Yosemite Sam cartoon (also part of the Looney Tunes series) which was directed by Gerry Chiniquy.

 Plot

 Bosko, depicted as a pilot in World War I, battles a thuggish pilot and is shot down by the enemy pilot's massive cannon.
 He lands in the wreck of a home, where he meets Honey.
 He plays the piano to impress her, but is heard by the enemy pilot.
 The pilot attempts to shoot him; however Bosko constructs a plane himself and shoots down his enemy.

-The reference of at least the second part of the short is to the 1918 film by Charles Chaplin "Shoulder Arms" in which Chaplin enters in the same wreck of a home where he meets Edna Purviance.
+The reference of at least the second part of the short is to the 1918 film by Charlie Chaplin "Shoulder Arms" in which Chaplin enters in the same wreck of a home where he meets Edna Purviance.